evanhackett/stuff-you-should-know/README.md

 Note: it took me 10 years to learn all this, including a bootcamp, a CS degree, on the job learning, and a ton of self-study along the way!
 Don't be overwhelmed.
 This is a journey, and you are going to be here a while.
 Settle in and enjoy the ride!

-Note: other instructors at Code Guild may not agree with this list, and that is ok!
+*Note*: other instructors at Code Guild may not agree with this list, and that is ok!
 They are free to submit a pull request :)

 ### The List